 We feel the Purina 13852 Hypoallergenic Vegetarian Dog is going to be the best dog food for colitis.
 It has all the common irritants removed from the ingredients.
 There are no harmful additives or fillers.
 It’s hydrolyzed and formulated specifically for treating digestion issues.

 If you can’t add a big expense to the budget right now, Royal Canin Digestive Care Dry Dog Food is an awesome alternative to our number one choice.
 If you have a small breed with colitis and they need something to soothe dietary sensitivities, it’s the best value we can find.

 While high-dollar, Royal Canin Gastrointestinal Dry Dog Food is completely designed for optimal digestive health, targeting many different sensitivities.
 They truly cover all bases when it comes to potential triggers to eliminate these ingredients from the diet without scrimping on needed nutrients.

-If you didn’t know where to begin in finding the right dog food, hopefully, we’ve made that part a walk in the park for you.
-Erasing causes of colitis can be difficult, but with proper nutrition and care, your dog can get back on track again.
+If you didn’t know where to begin in finding the best dog food for colitis, hopefully, we’ve made that part a walk in the park for you.
+Erasing the causes of colitis can be difficult, but with proper nutrition and care, your dog can get back on track again.